Testinium/rc-packing/README.md

 make rm_packages
 ---

-Nexus's dependecies and Docker Images are saving under directory `packages`.
+Nexus's dependencies and Docker Images are saving under directory `packages`.
 It removes those files on your local disk

 ## Commands at Remote Network